jo-hoe/chromaprint/README.md

 |4|~ 3.5|
 |5|~ 2|

-Note that these values are only rough approximations and differ depending on the audio input.
+Note, that these values are only rough approximations and differ depending on the audio input.

 ## Dependency